Shower approach in the simulation of ion scattering from solids

-In Fig.~\ref{Fig7}b the simulation results are compared with results of an experiment~\cite{Chu} of 280~keV $\alpha$-particles scattering from a 1130~\AA-thick Pt foil.
+Figure~\ref{Fig7}b shows the simulation results compared with results of an experiment~\cite{Chu} of 280~keV $\alpha$-particles scattering from a 1130~\AA-thick Pt foil.
 In general, the agreement is satisfactory also here.
-In the two cases shown in Fig.~\ref{Fig7} the shape of the spectra differs significantly from those predicted by the single-collision model: the yield is higher for the main part of the spectra, also the low-energy tail which is entirely due to the plural scattering cannot be predicted at all by the single-collision model.
-To reproduce all the features above the fluctuation level, the showers must be generated in wide cones.
-In the considered cases the double-cone approach (see Sect.~II) was used with a half-width of 40$^\circ$ for the internal cone and of 160$^\circ$ for the outer cone.
-In this way, at least the double-scattering events are treated with special efforts.
-The effect of the usage of the two cones is illustrated in Fig.~\ref{Fig7}a where, for comparison, the simulation results obtained in the single-cone approach are included.
+In the two cases shown in Fig.~\ref{Fig7}, the shapes of the spectra differ significantly from those predicted by the single-collision model: the yield is higher for the main part of the spectra, also the low-energy tail, which is entirely due to the plural scattering, cannot be predicted at all by the single-collision model.
+To reproduce all these features with an accuracy above the fluctuation level, the showers must be generated in wide cones.
+In the cases considered, the double-cone approach (see Sect.~II) was used with a half-width of 40$^\circ$ for the internal cone and of 160$^\circ$ for the outer cone.
+In this way, at least the double-scattering is treated with special efforts.
+The effect of the use of the two cones is illustrated in Fig.~\ref{Fig7}a where, for comparison, the simulation results obtained in the single-cone approach are included.
 The level of fluctuations in this case suggests that much larger efforts are necessary to achieve the same level of precision of simulation as in the double-cone approach.
 To demonstrate the role of plural scattering in more detail, we show (Fig.~\ref{Fig7}b) separately the contribution of showers emitted by ions moving in the outer cone.
 It is seen that these histories of collisions completely explain the nature of the low-energy tail and, in general, contain mainly the effect of plural scattering.
 On the other hand, the partial spectrum of ions in the showers produced directly by the primary ion is influenced by multiple scattering.
 It looks surprising at a first glance that, in contrast with the predicted increase of the yield compared to the single-scattering spectrum~\cite{KhoMult,Smith}, this partial spectrum shows the inverse ordering due to multiple scattering.
-This is, however, natural because in this partial spectrum we do not consider the compensation of the transport out of the internal cone by the transport coming from the external region.
+This is, however, natural because in this partial spectrum we do not consider the compensation of the transport out of the internal cone by the counter-transport from the external region.